 BI Launch Pad: Folder Details Dialog Box

-In the Web Intelligence REST Web Services, some new URLs have been added:
+In the Web Intelligence REST Web Services, some new APIs have been added:

 - To get, create, edit and delete referenced cells in a document